Dpeconclub/dpeconclub-website/pages/contact.md

 title: Contact
 permalink: /contact
 section: contact
-intro_paragraph: We're here to help and answer any question that you might have.
-  We look forward to hearing from you!
+intro_paragraph: <p>We're here to help and answer any question that you might have.
+We look forward to hearing from you!<p>
 ---

-**Send us a message**
+<h2>Send us a message</h2>